marcio777/cadmus/src/en/Chapter-IV/Part III: Buttons.md

 buttons.add(btn1);
 ```

-in the constructor to add the button to the button group.Therefore the following would be outputted:
+would be used in the constructor to add the button to the button group.
+Therefore the following would be outputted:

 ![Radio buttons](../../Images/Chapter-IV/Buttons/radio.png)